 The use of Administrator Access should be consistent with an individual's role or job responsibilities as prescribed and authorised by the Strategic Leadership Team.
 When an individual's role or job responsibilities change, Administrator Access must be reviewed and appropriately updated or removed.

-In situations where it is unclear whether a particular action is appropriate, and within the scope of current job responsibilities, the situation should be discussed with the Headteacher or Director of Finance and Operations.
+In situations where it is unclear whether a particular action is appropriate, and within the scope of current job responsibilities, the situation should be discussed with the Headteacher or Chief Financial Officer.

 8. Reporting Requirements